vzeller/obsidian2dokuwiki/README.md

 ## Warning
 The script will convert one way and remove the original .md files!
-Please make a copy of your obsidian vault before runing this script in its directory.
+Please make a copy of your obsidian vault before runing the script in the copied directory.

 ## Description
 bash script to convert obsidian vaults to dokuwiki websites.